 To find schools to sell to that already buy local food, search on the Local Procurement Map.

-In this presentation, Sarah Lane, Farm to School and Early Childhood Education Program Coordinator for the Arkansas Department of Agriculture, gives a brief overview of the Farm to School program and how farmers, producers, and makers in the state can begin the process of selling to schools.
+In this presentation, Sarah Lane, former Farm to School and Early Childhood Education Program Coordinator for the Arkansas Department of Agriculture, gives a brief overview of the Farm to School program and how farmers, producers, and makers in the state can begin the process of selling to schools.

 As part of the 2020 Arkansas Farm to School Network Conversations, Ekko Barnhill from Barnhill Orchards and Sean Pessarra from Heifer Ranch led a discussion on how they connect to schools to sell their locally grown produce.
 Topics such as crop planning and marketing were discussed.

 The Arkansas Department of Agriculture and University of Arkansas System Division of Agriculture Cooperative Extension Service hosted a virtual event to create more opportunities for local food in schools.
-Child Nutrition Director Ally Mrachek and Farmer Randy Arnold shared their first-hand experiences buying and selling local food.
+Child Nutrition Director Ally Mrachek and farmer Randy Arnold shared their first-hand experiences buying and selling local food.